-(B) PSOs shall utilize a standardized format to record all marine mammal observations and mitigation actions (seismic source power-downs, shutdowns, and ramp-ups).
+(ii) PSOs shall utilize a standardized format to record all marine mammal observations and mitigation actions (seismic source power-downs, shut-downs, and ramp-ups).

-(C) Information collected during marine mammal observations shall include the following:
+(iii) Information collected during marine mammal observations shall include the following:

-- (I) Vessel speed, position, and activity - (II) Date, time, and location of each marine mammal sighting - (III) Number of marine mammals observed, and group size, sex, and age categories - (IV) Observer's name and contact information - (V) Weather, visibility, and ice - conditions at the time of observation (VI) Estimated distance of marine - mammals at closest approach (VII) Activity at the time of observation, - including possible attractants present (VIII) Animal behavior - (IX) Description of the encounter - (X) Duration of encounter - (XI) Mitigation action taken

-(D) Data shall be recorded directly into handheld computers or as a backup, transferred from hard-copy data sheets into an electronic database.

-(E) A system for quality control and verification of data shall be facilitated by the pre-season training, supervision by the lead PSOs, and in-season data checks, and shall be built into the software.

-(F) Computerized data validity checks shall also be conducted, and the data shall be managed in such a way that it is easily summarized during and after the field program and transferred into statistical, graphical, or other programs for further processing.
+(A) Vessel speed, position, and activity

+(B) Date, time, and location of each marine mammal sighting

+- (C) Number of marine mammals observed, and group size, sex, and age categories - (D) Observer's name and contact information - (E) Weather, visibility, and ice conditions at the time of observation - (F) Estimated distance of marine mammals at closest approach - (G) Activity at the time of observation, including possible attractants present - (H) Animal behavior - (I) Description of the encounter - (J) Duration of encounter - (K) Mitigation action taken - (iv) Data shall be recorded directly into handheld computers or as a backup, transferred from hard-copy data sheets into an electronic database. - (v) A system for quality control and verification of data shall be facilitated by the pre-season training, supervision by the lead PSOs, and in-season data checks, and shall be built into the software. - (vi) Computerized data validity checks shall also be conducted, and the data shall be managed in such a way that it is easily summarized during and after the field program and transferred into statistical, graphical, or other programs for further processing.